vince-lam/vince-lam.github.io/_pages/about.md

   - /about.html
 ---

-I’m a data scientist with experience in driving business impact through deploying end-to-end machine learning projects.
-I have a passion for all things data science, machine learning, and Generative AI.
-Formerly based in London and newly relocated in Singapore.
+I’m a data scientist with experience driving business impact by deploying end-to-end machine learning projects.
+I am passionate about data science, machine learning, and Generative AI.
+Currently freelancing in Singapore, I'm originally from London.

-Within the UK public sector, I developed and deployed machine learning models, predicted Covid cases and deaths, applied probabilistic data linkage, automated pipelines, built public facing dashboards, orchestrated the organisation's central dashboard, and created a new knowledge share data community.
+While working for the UK Government, I developed and deployed machine learning models, predicted Covid cases and deaths, applied probabilistic data linkage, automated pipelines, built public facing dashboards, orchestrated the department's central dashboard, and created a new data community for knowledge sharing.

-This [blog](/posts/) is where I write.
-Subscribe to my [newsletter](https://vincelam.substack.com/) or follow me on [Medium](https://medium.com/@vince-lam) to stay up to date with my content.
+This [blog](/posts/) is where I share my thoughts and experiences.
+Subscribe to my [newsletter](https://vincelam.substack.com/) or follow me on [Medium](https://medium.com/@vince-lam) to stay up-to-date with my content.

 You can see what I'm working on now [here](now.md).
 If you'd like to get in touch about work opportunities, just drop me an [email](mailto:vincenthmlam@gmail.com).